iD Tech Culture

 Our main office in Campbell, CA (the epicenter of Silicon Valley, really!) has a zany, heartfelt culture that allows employees to experiment, create, have fun, tackle challenges, and innovate.
 From our year-round corporate staff to our summer educators, we strive to foster an environment that brings out the best in all of us.
 We believe that if we treat our people like they’re amazing (which they are), we’ll remain the world’s #1 summer tech camp.
-We’re extremely proud to have been named a Top Workplace 4 years in a row.
-This year we were named the #1 Top Workplace in the Bay Area in the small companies category.
-Not bad, not bad at all.
+We’re extremely proud to have been named a Top Workplace 6 years in a row by the Bay Area News Group (publisher of the San Jose Mercury News).

-Stepping foot in the iD “MO” (aka Main Office), you’ll find brightly colored walls, conference rooms with names like “The Beehive,” “The Shark Tank,” and “The Harry Potter Room,” and many other clever nuances.
+Stepping foot in the iD “MO” (aka Main Office), you’ll find brightly colored walls, conference rooms with names like “Yoshi's Island,” “The Shark Tank,” and the “Dragon's Lair,” as well as many other clever nuances.
 Our culture is fast-paced, team-oriented, and rewarding.
 Many of our corporate folks have risen from the ranks of our summer camps to lead whole departments and teams.
 We’re about fun.
 Learning.
 Technology education.
 Awesome client service.
 We appreciate a challenge and a good prank.
 No bad days here.
 We’re building something unlike anything else.

 We celebrate birthdays.
 And it’s not just a quick “Hey!
 Happy Birthday!” either.
 Typically, a special lunch outing is planned by the lucky person’s department and we all head out together to celebrate.
-We’ve made a habit of decorating the birthday boy or girl’s desk or office space the night before (ie. filling it so full of balloons they can barely walk, or papering a work space chalk full of Justin Bieber gear), so they have something festive to arrive to on their big day.
+We’ve also made a habit of decorating the birthday boy or girl’s desk or office space the night before (eg. filling it so full of balloons they can barely walk, covering it in Justin Beiber photos, constructing a fort made entirely of cereal boxes...you get the picture), so they have something festive to arrive to on their big day.